Table of contents

 Cairns Central

-Central Cairns for our purposes includes the CBD and the nearby suburbs of Portsmith, Bungalow in Parramatta Park.
+Central Cairns for our purposes includes the CBD and the nearby suburbs of Portsmith, Bungalow and Parramatta Park.

 Cairns West

 This area is a long established part of our region.
-It has a diverse population, with a high percentage of of aboriginal and Islander people.
+It has a diverse population, with a high percentage of Aboriginal and Islander people.

 South Cairns